 - The outcome depends on the country’s laws and the provider’s policies.
 A privacy-friendly jurisdiction and a no-logs policy help reduce the risk.

-How to verify your privacy when using NordVPN
+How to verify your privacy when using NordVPN Discord voice chat not working with vpn heres how to fix it 2026

 - Check the no-logs policy: Read the official policy to see exactly what is logged and what isn’t.